 "You know when you find a digital tool you wish you'd had years ago?"

-Katie's story: I had heard about PingGo from press round their launch as an innovative new way to manage PR in-house, when I started marketing for a digital health start-up, Phlo, with a start-up PR budget, I took the opportunity to use PingGo for their first press release.
-PingGo provides common article templates and takes you through questions specific to your release, piecing together a story with the facts and PR pulls that will make a print ready, news worthy, article.
+Katie's story: I had heard about PingGo as an innovative new way to manage PR in-house.
+When I started marketing for a digital health start-up, Phlo, with a start-up PR budget, I used PingGo for our first press release.

 "In an era of transferring communication control across social media, web copy, and consumer chatbots, PR is pushing for a change in control.
 Sarah, the founder, has created a digital tool that guides this change.
 Combining the personal voice only years of PR experience can bring with the control of a direct, digital tool, a tool I wish I had years ago."

 "PingGo is a digital door, opening to journalists and contacts previously locked into the PR world."